The Windsors in France in the 1950s

 The Duchess made her one venture into print in the express hope that a generation born after her time might review the events of her life more dispassionately and arrive at a more generous conclusion than the one drawn by her contemporaries.
 The Duchess of Windsor suffered no illusions as to the byword her name had become in the C20th.

-The Duchess of Windsor at 75 in her final official portrait.
+Above is the Duchess of Windsor at 75 in her final official portrait.
 The portrait was taken during the Duke of Windsor’s final illness.
-He was to die 12 months later by cancer of the throat.
+He was to die 12 months later after a drawn out battle with cancer of the throat.
 In the video clip below the Duchess arrives in England for the Duke’s funeral.
 She is welcomed at the airport by the Duke’s friend since boyhood, the royal match-maker, Lord Louis Mountbatten.

 Even at the time of the death of the Duke of Windsor in 1972 the bereavement of the now ailing 75 year old Duchess of Windsor was reported in Britain with something of a bitter note.
 Britain’s Daily Mail newspaper, reported the Duchess’ return to France, having buried her beloved.
 The headline read, with an unmistakable undertone of schadenfreude, “So now she is alone.”

-When the Duchess died in her ninetieth year, after a decade of ill-health and poor care, her niece, Queen Elizabeth II, presided over the compilation of an order of service for her funeral.
+The Duchess died in her ninetieth year after a decade of ill-health, poor care, isolation and abuse at the hands of her lawyer and captor Maitre Blum.
+It was a sad and painful ending.
+Following Wallis’ death, her niece, Queen Elizabeth II, presided over the compilation of an order of service for her funeral.
 Conducted at Windsor Royal Chapel on April 29th 1986, it was a brief affair, no more than 28 minutes from start to finish.
 As per the Duchess’ wishes there was no funeral address.

 Wallis and Edward